 The words were hollow enough but the messages weren’t.
 They were ripe and full-bodied and launched to lessen.
 You don’t say cruel things with a smile if it’s meant to be any other way.
 I came to learn that there were two types of smiles – those that warm and those that wound.
 I also came to learn there were two types of people.
 Those who lift you and those who would tear you down by the first bell if they were given the chance.

-It’s my grandparents’ voices I hear the loudest.
+My grandparents told me often.
 Whether I was dressed in my Sunday best, sweaty from backyard cricket or soaked and grassy from running through the sprinkler, I was always beautiful to them.
 I know that because they told me.
+One of my grandmothers would say in her Maltese accent, ‘Oh, you look beautiful!’.
+The words ‘oh’ and ‘beautiful’ would be loud and emphasised.
 My other grandmother had her standard greeting too.
 ‘Pretty One.’
 She said it like it was my name.
-They all did.
-I felt it in every part of my being through to my core where my truths and secrets and precious things are kept.
+I felt their words in every part of my being through to my core where my truths and secrets and precious things are kept.

 I can’t remember anything specifically related to my physical appearance that came from my parents but I never questioned that they thought I was beautiful.
 I wonder about the messages that would have been able to break through and diminish me, had they not armed me with capacity to claim ‘beautiful’ for myself.